fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## 1453: Mehmed II conquers Constantinople, henceforth known as Istanbul

 </summary>

-1453: Mehmed II conquers Constantinople, henceforth known as Istanbul, and makes it the capital of the Ottoman Empire
+1453: Mehmed II conquers Constantinople, henceforth known as Istanbul, and makes it the capital of the Ottoman Empire.

 </details><details><summary>

 ## 1492: The Muslim Kingdom of Granada is conquered by the Catholics